From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

 Key Components of Operating Cash Flow (Revenue, Operating Expenses, Working Capital)

-The operating cash flow formula is as follows:
+The OCF formula is as follows:

+OCF is a salient financial indicator where a positive cash flow indicates that the business generates enough money from its operations that cover its spending.
 Conversely, negative cash flow indicates the business hasn’t generated sufficient money to cover its operating expenses.
 Therefore, every business should consider maintaining a positive OCF.

 Differentiating OCF From Other Financial Metrics (e.g., Net Income, Cash Flow from Investing/Financing Activities)